Home School

 - Learn about the rights of private school children and homeschooled children to receive services from the local school disctricts where they live.

-volunteer organization.
-All of the projects center around three specific objectives:
+is a volunteer organization.
+All of the projects center around

 - Provide information to homeschoolers individually and through local/state groups